mooinglemur/zsmkit/README.md

 ```
 Inputs: none
 ```
-This routine handles everything that is necessary to play the currently active songs.
-If required, it will handle restoring channel states if, for instance, if two songs are playing, then the higher priority song stops playing.
+This routine handles everything that is necessary to play the currently active songs, and to feed the PCM FIFO if any PCM events are in progress.
+If required, it will handle restoring channel states if, for instance, a higher priority ZSM ends or is stopped while a lower priority one is also playing.

 Call this routine once per tick.
 You will usually want to do this at the end of your interrupt handler routine.